zendframework/zend-expressive-helpers/README.md

 To facilitate this further, we provide `Zend\Expressive\Helper\Template\TemplateVariableContainerMiddleware`, which will populate the attribute for you if it has not yet been.

+The container is **immutable**, and any changes will result in a new instance.
+As such, any middleware that is providing additional values or removing values **must** call `$request->withAttribute()` to replace the instance, per the examples below.

 As an example, consider the following pipeline:

 ```php